-What we do, continues to evolve.
+What we do continues to evolve.
 Every piece of academic literature we read and every conference we attend will bring a ‘tweak’ to improve what spark offers.

 The spark Observational Journey is the outcome of substantial experience and thought over many years.
 For example, spark allows children with undiagnosed colour blindness to develop the concept of colour matching with colours they can determine, which can then highlight the undiagnosed colour blindness later on.
 Thoroughly researched, spark scaffolds learning to build upon what the child can already do.
-There have been many influences and these are some of those;-
+There have been many influences, and these are some of those;-

 Observations made, are linked to the Healthy Child Programme used by UK Health Visitors’ criteria too.

 Although historically, there wasn’t a curriculum framework before 1996, there was spark!
-When asked to explain where our Observational Journey came from, I was reminded of the Early Years Developmental Journal, this was funded by the Department of Education at the time and produced by the National Children’s Bureau with the help from the National Portage Association.
+When asked to explain where our Observational Journey came from, I was reminded of the Early Years Developmental Journal; this was funded by the Department of Education and produced by the National Children’s Bureau with the help from the National Portage Association.
 Back then, our nursery children began school in the term of their fifth birthday, and we thought that was quite soon enough, we added some of the National Curriculum, to extend opportunities for children who excelled.
 The old early years ‘frameworks’ (Desirable Learning Outcomes, Birth to Three Matters, the new Early Years Foundation Stage as was, revision of the EYFS 2012 and updates) were all interwoven into the Observational Journey as appropriate at the time.